As pandemic persists, counties confront emergency measures to house the homeless

 “Residents have been patient, gracious hosts since the pandemic began, when the community centers closed without notice,” he said in a letter to County Executive Marc Elrich (D) in July.
 “County leadership has been exceedingly unresponsive to these long underserved, predominantly Black and Brown communities despite residents’ repeated good faith efforts to collaborate on a solution.”

 Amanda Harris, Montgomery’s chief of services to end homelessness, acknowledged that recreation centers are not designed to provide shelter.
-But the arrival of the highly contagious delta variant has left the county with little choice, at least until community transmission abates — or, more likely, until officials can relocate the homeless to a permanent shelter opening in 2022.
+But the arrival of the highly contagious delta variant has left the county with little choice, at least until community transmission abates — or, more likely, until officials can relocate the homeless to a permanent shelter opening next year.

 Having the extra space at the centers has helped Montgomery keep test positivity among the homeless lower than 2 percent throughout the pandemic, Harris noted.
 Of the 1,600 county residents who have died of covid-19 so far, two were homeless.